LauraEmms/HOMEWORK---LAURA/README.md

 <br>

 ## 1.3 What is the git command that moves code from the local repository to the remote repository?
 The git push command.
-This command moves code (your local commits) from your local repository to a remote repository.
+This command exports local commits from your local repository to a remote repository.
 <br>
 <br>